theadiy/pasteinstead/README.md

 I built this because I was too lazy to save images to file system and then upload them to browser.

-Note:- I have customized this code for a specific web application which has upload button id "upload_file0","upload_file1" ans so on.
+Note:- I have customized this code for a specific web application which has upload button id "upload_file0","upload_file1" and so on.
 So if you need the program logic for copy and paste logic you can pick the code from here.